waltont8/AdventOfCode2020/README.md

 Just used Parsec and a calculator grammar I had hanging around.
 Easiest one yet as haskell did all the heavy lifting.

 ## Day 19: Monster Messages
 Tricky one today.
 Generate a parser from a grammar in part 1.
 Same thing in part 2 but a more complicated grammar with recursion and where greedy parsing fails.
-Needs more cleanup on this one.
+The parsing code is a bit c&p but it's supposed to be a race.
+I think this one took me the longest so far.